newrelic/docs-website/CONTRIBUTING_TW.md

   - Feel free to add any additional context here (issue or Jira number, SMEs, etc.)
 4. Once you are satisfied with your pull request, click the green **Create pull request button**.
 5. You can either publish the changes directly by approving the pull request yourself, or you can request for another Tech Writer to peer edit it.
-  - To request a review from another Tech Writer, in GitHub, open the PR, and on the **Conversation** tab, in the Reviewers section, select or type in a reviewer name.
+  - To request a review from another Tech Writer: in GitHub open the PR, navigate to the conversation **Conversation**, and then select or type in a reviewer name in the **Reviewer** section.
 6. Once the pull request has been approved by another tech writer or you are confident the changes are ready to be published, click the green **Merge pull request** button.
 This will merge your branch and commits into the repository and should now be reflected in the docs site.

 ## Editing workflow in GitHub